 Finishes

 Depending on the desired look, various finishes can be applied to Shaker pegs.
-Clear varnishes highlight the natural wood grain, while stains can provide a range of colours to match different interiors.
+Clear varnishes highlight the natural wood grain, while Osmo wood oils can provide durability and a smooth finish that preserves the wood's natural texture.

 Uses for Shaker Pegs